trumandk/Glacier/README.md

 - Build in ACME support.
 - Support UUID version 4 with human readable timestamp(`YYYYMMDD-HHMM`) in the first two sections.
 - Support UUID version 1 according to RFC 4122
+- Built-in web-GUI with support for uploading/downloading and browsing files on disk

 Cons
 - Not possible to delete or overwrite single blob, it must age-off.
 (Data is frozen within the glacier)